DouglasSantosss/SecureChat/README.md

 ## How to Run

 ### Prerequisites
-- Ensure that the port configured in `ChatServer.java` (default: 5000) is free.
+- Ensure that the port configured in `ChatServer.java` (default: 5000)

 ### Steps

 1. Compile the Code:
-   Navigate to the project directory (e.g., the `src/` folder) and compile the Java files: bash javac CryptoUtils.java ChatServer.java ChatClientGUI.java
+   javac CryptoUtils.java ChatServer.java ChatClientGUI.java